juliogomez/devops/README.md

 All the required code to build your *myhero* application is stored in [GitHub](https://github.com), a [repository hosting service](https://en.wikipedia.org/wiki/GitHub) that supports [Git Version Control System](https://en.wikipedia.org/wiki/Git).
 You can easily [register for a free GitHub account](https://github.com/join), and you will need to [install the Git CLI](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) in your laptop.

-Go and check that Git is correctly installed in your system by running in a terminal:
+Once installation is complete, go and check that Git is correctly installed in your system by running the following command in a terminal window:

 `git version`